xinyanh4701/apcsa-writeups/07-arraylist.md

 <img src="writeup-images/apcsa-mistake-32.png" width="70%" height="70%">
 </p>

 For this question, I should have spent a little more time since I had a better chance getting this correct.
 The line, `musicGenre.set(1, musicGenre.remove(1)));` confused me.
-The `.remove()` method means that you are returning the element that you are removing.
-When you put `.remove()` inside the `.add()` method, you would add the specific element to the end of the ArrayList.
-However, I found out that when the method is inside the `.set()` method, the element will actually be removed.
+The `.remove()` method means that you are removing an element off the ArrayList.
+When you put `.remove()` inside the `.add()` method, you would add the removed element to the end of the ArrayList.
+However, I found out that when the method is inside the `.set()` method, the element will be overridden by another element.

 First, the musicGenre ArrayList will have `jazz`.
 Second, `rocknRoll` would be added at the end of the ArrayList.
 Third, `hipHop` would be added.
-Fourth, `rocknRoll` would be removed and be added to the end of the ArrayList.
+Fourth,

 ### Takeaways
 * Focus more on the questions you have a higher chance of getting a question right on